aurazelco/BINP29_MalariaCaseStudy/README.md

 *Haemoproteus tartakovskyi* is a parasite of birds; therefore, even if the parasite genome was enriched in the experimental settings, we still need to remove the sequences and scaffolds from the hosts before running the phylogenetic analysis.

-From this genome, we need to remove the sequences which have a GC content higher than a certain threshold, and the sequences shorter than 3000 nucleotides.
+From this genome, we need to remove the sequences which have a GCcontent higher than a certain threshold, and the sequences shorter than 3000 nucleotides.
 To do so, we run the remoevScaffold.py script.

 But first, we make two new directories, one which contains all python scripts and the other to store the results of removeScaffold.py
 ```shell